 Doing some serious development on any ARM-based platform, and tired of 'printf' plus an LED to debug?
 A proper JTAG/SWD HW debugger can make debugging more of a pleasure and less of a pain.
 It allows you to program your devices at the click of a button, read or write memory addresses or registers on a live system, temporarily halt program execution at a given location or condition, and much more.
 Essentially, it's a direct window into what's going on inside your MCU at any given moment, giving you a level of access and control that's not easy to replicate with other debugging methods.

 The J-LINK EDU Mini is a version of the J-Link EDU in a reduced form factor (18mm x 50mm – like a USB stick!) with identical functionality for Cortex-M based targets.
-We really love J-Links for programming our Cortex chips, they're durable and support every microcontroller we've bumped into.
-They're also often supported within the IDE's for chips for native debugging (e.g. Atmel Studio for when we're doing our ATSAMD development).
+Adafruit really love J-Links for programming Adafruit's Cortex chips, they're durable and support every microcontroller Adafruit have bumped into.
+They're also often supported within the IDE's for chips for native debugging (e.g. Atmel Studio for when Adafruit are doing Adafruit's ATSAMD development).
 The new Mini is bare-bones and very affordable!
 It is designed to allow students and educational facilities as well as hobbyists access to top of the line debug probe technology.
 It can do just about everything the 'big sister' J-Link EDU can do:

 - Unlimited Breakpoints - The unlimited breakpoints in flash memory feature can be used free of charge for evaluation.
 The evaluation period is not time limited.
 For commercial use a separate license is required.